 (By the way, fear [of what someone will think, how they will respond, etc.] is never a good reason.)

-There are people I don’t want to help, or spend time with, or talk to, and there are circumstances I don’t want to—and shouldn’t— involve myself in.
+The truth is, there are people I don’t want to help, and there are circumstances I don’t want to—and shouldn’t— involve myself in.
 We all have an internal voice which sometimes screams “no” while our external representative nods her head yes, and I believe that voice is trying to tell us something.
 Something important.
 Maybe we’re not the best person for the job, or it will tax us beyond our abilities, or we’re being taken advantage of.
 Maybe the subconscious is trying to bring critical information to the surface of our awareness.
 But most of us ignore that little voice.
 We lie.
 We say yes when we want to say no. We pretend we’re happy to help, when in truth we’re feeling bitter, angry, irritated, resentful, and/or used (all indicators that something isn’t quite right,) because we’ve come to believe, especially in the Christian culture, that we ought to help everyone who asks.
 But as Jordan Peterson says, Jesus’s death exists as an example of how to heroically accept betrayal and tyranny, not as a directive to victimize ourselves in the service of others.